- Home

 Get creative at Hugh Lane Gallery

 Family-friendly activities are often geared towards older kids, but the Hugh Lane Gallery is holding special Parent and Baby tours which explore different collections and displays.
-If your kids are older, head to the free Sunday Sketching workshop on Easter Sunday, where children aged six and up are guided around the gallery by an artist who will show them some creative tricks.
+If your kids are between four and six and you want to treat them before they head back to school, head to the Collage for Little Ones workshop where artist Kim Jenkinson will help them craft their own unique collage pieces.

 Prefer to stop by another day over the Easter holidays?
-Bring the kids on a guided tour to learn a bit about the castle, enter the Butterfly House and admire the beautiful colours of over 20 species of butterflies, or embark on the Fairy Trail and immerse yourselves in Irish folklore.
+Bring the kids on a guided tour to learn a bit about the castle, enter the Butterfly House and admire the beautiful colours of over 20 species of butterflies, or enjoy the Fairy Trail on a quieter day and immerse yourselves in Irish folklore.
 If the kids are still too hyper for the trip home, check out the award-winning playground where they can swing and slide away their excess energy.

 The Phoenix Park alone makes for a great family day out, but an added plus is Farmleigh House and Estate, right in the middle of the park close to the Castleknock Gate.
-Make your way down on Easter Sunday and Monday for two days of Easter fun.
-Kicking off at 10am, there will be puppet shows, falconry, pop-up comedy shows for the kids and live music in the bandstand.
+For families with older kids, make your way to their Food and Craft Market on Easter Sunday and Easter Monday.
+Kicking off at 10am, enjoy delicious sweet treats while browsing crafted pieces made by local artists.
 Once you're done, feel free to explore the entire park to find the wild deer that call it home - just don't get too close to them!

 Back to nature at the Airfield Estate